 - Element suspension fork smooths the bumps and increases control

-- 21 speed rear derailleur with SRAM twist shifters changes gears easily
+- Effortlessly switch gears with the 21-speed rear derailleur equipped with SRAM twist shifters

 12-speed drivetrain